-Updating medical school applications, such as sending first semester grades and information about any recent developments that might be impressive, can potentially influence a medical school’s decision.
+Updating medical school applications about recent accomplishments, such as sending first semester grades and information about any recent developments that might be impressive, can potentially influence a medical school’s decision.
 In your update letter you should also express your specific interest in the school to which you are writing.
-Send a medical school update letter and consider a letter of intent.
-Below you will find an example medical school letter of intent.